Color Mismatches in Stereoscopic Video: Real-World Dataset and Deep Correction Method

-To compare our method with others we chose two datasets.
-The first dataset contained undistored stereopairs from Flickr1024~\cite{wang2019flickr1024}, InStereo2K~\cite{bao2020instereo2k}, and the Ivy Lab database of stereoscopic 3D images~\cite{jung2013predicting}, following the method described by Croci et al.~\cite{Croci2021ICIP}.
-To exclude stereopairs with color mismatches, we analyzed them automatically using the technique proposed by Grokholsky et al.~\cite{grokholsky2017automatic}.
-The final result was 1,035 undistorted stereopairs.
+We compared our method with seven others.
+The comparison included two datasets, four image-quality-assessment methods, and two different training procedures for neural network-based methods.

-Instead of employing Photoshop 2021 as Croci did, we applied augmentations to the left view of the stereopair.
-More specifically, our approach used the RandomBrightnessContrast, RandomGamma, and HueSaturationValue augmentations.
-We split the dataset into three parts: training (835 stereopairs), validation (100 stereopairs), and test (100 stereopairs).
+The first dataset contained undistorted stereopairs from Flickr1024~\cite{wang2019flickr1024} and InStereo2K~\cite{bao2020instereo2k}.
+To exclude stereopairs with color mismatches, we analyzed them by measuring the mean squared error between two matched views: